adhihargo/rigging_tools_27/README.md

 - **Copy Custom Shapes**.
 Copies custom shape from one armature to another (on bones with similar name).
 Sometimes, without knowing the cause, all custom shapes in an armature already well-fit to a character just vanishes.
 Gone.
 And it's bloody annoying to reattach them one by one, thus this operator.

 - **Create Custom Shape**.
-For selected bone, creates new custom shape object and automatically assigns it to the bone.
-The bone's name will become the new object's base name.
+Creates new custom shape object and automatically assigns it to all selected bones.
+Active bone's name will become the new object's base name.
 We can:
   - Choose among several simple predefined shapes,
   - Set the object name's prefix,
-  - Set the object's size, position (along the length of bone), and scene layer.
+  - Set the object's size, rotation, position (along the length of bone), and scene layer.

 - **Select Custom Shape**.
-For selected bone, select its custom shape object, if any.
+Select active bone's custom shape object, if any.
 If the shape's scene layers are turned off, one is turned on.
 If the shape is hidden, it's made visible.

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.